erSubhashThapa/100daysofcode/r1-log.md

    **Thoughts and Feelings:**

    Today was great.
 My mind was clear.
 My code was clean.
 Glorious.
+Maybe because I started meditating?
+Or maybe just because I'm thinking more about how to have clean, readable code.

 **Link to Work:** [MVC twitter participant project](https://github.com/dangerousdashie/100daysodcode_post_search/tree/ce713d795e02452b152076581dca86bad0e609be/MVC%20app)